carvel-dev/kapp/docs/dev.md

 - isolate k8s cluster modification to single package (`pkg/kapp/clusterapply`)
 - app delete = deploy with no resources + state records deletion
   - i.e. deploy and delete should follow same semantics and code path (`ClusterChangeSet`)
+- non-admin users must be able to use kapp against their cluster (single locked down namespace)